 This blog post is dedicated to helping families successfully meal plan and prep fresh, whole-food meals for the week which I further discuss in this video:

 Clean Eating Meal Plan

-It’s a 30-day clean eating that will help eliminate processed foods and sugars from your family’s diet.
+It’s a 30-day clean eating program that will help eliminate processed foods and sugars from your family’s diet.
+Learn more here.

-But if you only need a few new recipe ideas to incorporate into your weekly meals, I’ve got some for you today.
-But first, let’s talk clean eating food options.
+If today you’re just looking for a few new recipe ideas to incorporate into your weekly meals, you’ll find them in this post.
+But first, let’s talk about clean eating food options.

 Clean Eating Food List

 While some clean eating food lists include things like whole grain bread, pasta, and tortillas I have found that it’s much more simple to keep a naturally gluten-free approach.
 This eliminates the extra time spent looking for a specific brand plus the extra cost!